-diate T_S , together with the distribution of mutational robustness, are shown in Fig. 13(a) and (b), respectively.
-The mutational robustness at an intermediate temperature observed in MC simulations, as described in the previous section, is thus interpreted as a consequence of the evolution of the fitness landscape at such temperatures.
+On the basis of the above argument, schematic representations of the fitness landscape at low and intermediate T_S , together with the distribution of mutational robustness, are shown in Fig. 12(a) and 12(b), respectively.
+The mutational robustness at an intermediate temperature observed in MC simulations, as described in the previous section, is thus in-